Arrakis: Features

-Arrakis is the third planet orbiting the star Canopus, and is itself orbited by two moons.
+The technical name for Arrakis is Canopus 3 (in other words, the third planet orbiting said star).
+Arrakis itself is orbited by two moons.
 The first moon is larger, featuring a darker, weathered area of terrain vaguely resembling a human hand or clenched human fist and referred to colloquially as "the Hand of God".
 The second, smaller moon was named Muad'dib by the Zensunni, after an albedo pattern on it which resembles the desert kangaroo mouse.
 This creature is known for its ability to endure extreme temperatures and conserve moisture, characteristics that parallel Fremen survival strategies.

 Arrakeen

 The capital of Arrakis and its long-time seat of planetary government is Arrakeen (/ærəˈkiːn/).
 Leto I describes it as "a smaller city, easier to sterilize and defend".
 He and his family take up residence in the ostentatious palace previously occupied by the planetary governor Count Fenring and his wife Margot during the Harkonnen period of stewardship over Arrakis.
 In Dune, Leto's concubine Lady Jessica describes the Great Hall as being constructed of "bleak stone" with shadowed carvings, deeply recessed windows, buttressed walls and dark hangings.
 She notes: "The arched ceiling stood two stories above her with great [wooden] crossbeams she felt sure had been shipped here to Arrakis across space at monstrous cost."
 Arrakeen goes through multiple transformations over time.
 It first becomes an Imperial capital of staggering proportions under Paul Muad'Dib, and millennia later is transformed into a festival city known as Onn, explicitly for the worship of the Tyrant Leto II.
 Finally, in the centuries after his death, it is known as Keen, a modern (though still impressive) city to house the Priesthood of Rakis.

 During the reign of Muad'Dib until the ascension of his son Leto II, the Atreides home-base is a colossal megastructure in Arrakeen, designed to intimidate, known as the Keep or the Grand Palace of Arrakeen.
 In Dune Messiah, the fortress is described as being large enough to enclose entire cities.
 Constructed during Paul's reign, is described as "the largest man-made structure ever built", big enough to contain "more than ten of the Imperium's most populous cities under one roof".
 Alia's Fane (or Alia's Temple) is a two-kilometer wide temple built by Paul for his sister Alia between the events of Dune and Dune Messiah.
 A feature of the temple is the Sun-Sweep Window, which incorporates every solar calendar known to human history.